 Typically, it is in the best interest of the appraiser that you are not present so you aren’t in the way of photos or measurements.
-It is, however, in the best interest of you to have your real estate agent present so they can answer questions pertaining to the house so the appraiser can make the most accurate assessment.
+It is, however, in the best interest of you to have your real estate agent present so they can answer questions about the house so the appraiser can make the most accurate assessment.

 Can you challenge a low appraisal?

 The short answer is yes you can.
-Generally you have a few options:
+Generally, you have a few options:

 Submit a Reconsideration of Value to the appraiser

-This challenge needs to originate from the lender, but if you can bring evidence based on comparables in the neighborhood, you may have a case.
+This challenge needs to originate from the lender, but if you can bring evidence-based on comparables in the neighborhood, you may have a case.